 This room took a bit longer to decide on but overall love how it came together.
 Here’s the list:

-Bamboo window shade — Arlo on Amazon: These are the shades throughout the house!
+Bamboo window shade — Arlo on Amazon in Tuscan: These are the shades throughout the house!

 Coffee table —Black Marble Drum Coffee Table.
 This purchase I still go back and forth on.
 Ultimately it has grown on me and with the white furniture, it does well.